GeorgiiMelnyk/SelfAssessment/Skills/Programming.md

   - generator 🖐️ used
   - coroutine 🖐️ used
 - Data structures
-  - array 🖐️ used
+  - array 🙋 explained
   - structure 🖐️ used
   - record 🖐️ used
   - enum 🖐️ used
   - instance 🎓 known
-  - object 🖐️ used
+  - object 🙋 explained
-  - class 🖐️ used
+  - class 🙋 explained
   - collection 🖐️ used
   - set 🖐️ used
   - hash table 🖐️ used